-Across the UK, at least 11 million of us have some level of deafness.
-Every single one of us might now find life harder due to the use of masks and other facial coverings.
-The hard reality is that masks create a barrier that prevents hearing access and restricts communication inclusion.
+Across the UK, at least 11 million people have some level of deafness.
+Each and every one of these individuals might now find life harder due to the use of masks and other facial coverings.

 The problem with masks